An article by Kim Rosenthal, MD.

 So you’re sitting in a meeting, distracted by the sound of your colleague’s shoe tap-tapping at the ground.
 It’s too much.
 Sensory overload.
 You’re ready to jump up and go for a run, or a fast walk at least, anything to get out of this room and away from the boring lecture your boss insists is vital for your work’s survival.
 So far you’ve caught nothing.
 Body restless.
 Mind restless.
 Without thinking, you raise your hand and hear yourself utter a random joke, trying to make light of the matter.
 It’s off color.
 Everyone stares at you like you’ve offended the gods.
 You immediately regret it.
 Damn, you think.
 That’s my ADHD acting up.

-Problems concentration and sitting still don’t necessarily mean you have ADHD.
-These symptoms can exist in many situations and disorders:
+Problems with concentration and sitting still don’t necessarily mean you have Attention Deficit Hyperactivity Disorder.
+Attention problems and restlessness can exist in many situations and disorders and NOT be ADHD: